core-coin/developer-portal/README.md

 ## License

-This documentation is licensed under the CC0 1.0 Universal License - see the [LICENSE](LICENSE) file for details
+This documentation is licensed under the CORE License - see the [LICENSE](LICENSE) file for details.